Know Your Pearls

-Misnamed black pearls, Tahitian cultured pearls can be found in a variety of shapes and colors, only nature can dictate.
-Grown in remote islands and atolls of French Polynesia, the Pinctada margaritifera oyster, mother of pearl will grow almost 2 years before reaching maturity and being nucleated.
+Misnamed Black Pearls, Tahitian cultured pearls can be found in a variety of shapes and colors, only nature can dictate.
+Grown in remote islands and atolls of French Polynesia, the Pinctada margaritifera oyster or mother of pearl will grow almost 2 years before reaching maturity and being nucleated.
 Another wait of 18 to 24 months is necessary before the Pinctada gives birth to this unique ocean gem.

 Tahitian pearls perfectly fit in today’s market where consumers are looking for natural, organic, untouched products of fair trade origin.

 Two major grading systems are in fairly widespread use: the AAA system (GIA) and the A-D system or Tahitian system less confusing to the layman.

 The round pearl (R) is a perfect sphere, diameter variation rate is less than 2%.